babelomics/MIGNON/3_output.md

 | P-hsa03320-55 | 0.3917     | 0.3999     | 0.4006     | 0.4027     |
 | P-hsa03320-56 | 0.2252     | 0.2238     | 0.2306     | 0.2976     |

-Users can employ this matrix as a substitution of the gene expression matrix for downstream analyses as principal component analysis (PCA) or clustering.
-In addition, interactive tools such as [morpheus](https://software.broadinstitute.org/morpheus/) can help users without programming experience get rich visualizations using only a web browser.
+Users can employ this matrix as a substitution of the gene expression matrix for downstream analyses as principal component analysis (PCA), or clustering of samples.
+In addition, interactive tools such as [morpheus](https://software.broadinstitute.org/morpheus/) can help users without programming experience to get rich visualizations using the web browser.

 # Differential signaling results